CoEDL/elpis-wiki/2019-ICDLC-workshop-steps.md

 ![Lexicon](icldc/70-lexicon.png)

+The `!SIL` and `<unk>` lines are used to handle silence and unknown words.

 Check words that have been transcribed with consecutive matching characters.
 Do they represent one sound or two?
 If only one, add a line to your `letter-to-sound.txt` file, mapping the consecutive characters to a single symbol and rebuild the lexicon.

 For example, if `wu̱nne̱` is mapped to `wu̱nne̱ w ɨ n n ɛ` in the lexicon, then add `nn n` to `letter-to-sound.txt`, upload it again and rebuild the lexicon.
 The results should be collapsed lexicon entry `wu̱nne̱ w ɨ n ɛ`.

-If your language has diphthongs, put these earlier in the l2s, above single characters.
+If your language has digraphs, put these earlier in the l2s, above single characters.
 For example,
 ```
 ng ŋ
 n n